~Agricultural News~

 Soil is a living system.
 Soil is defined as

-the upper few inches or feet of the earth’s crust.
+the upper few inches or feet of the earths crust.
 It furnishes mechanical

 support, food, water and air for growing plants.
 Active healthy soil contains